salesforce-misc/Vador/README.md

 to **call an execution method, passing this config as a parameter**.

-This can be seen as the **Edge** for validation bounded context, where the actual execution of validations happen and you get back the final results. *The complexity of how these valiadtors are orchestrated per strategy is abstracted away from the consumer.*
+This can be seen as the **Edge** for validation bounded context, where the actual execution of validations happen, and you get back the final results. *The complexity of how these validators are orchestrated per strategy is abstracted away from the consumer.*

 **There are various flavors (Overloads) in the Runner for Batch/Non-Batch and Simple/Non-Simple (